syncfusion-content/wpf-docs/wpf/TreeGrid/Styles-and-Templates.md

 ---
 layout: post
-title: Styles and Templates in SfTreeGrid.
+title: Styles and Templates in WPF TreeGrid control | Syncfusion
-description: How to apply styles and templates in SfTreeGrid | SfTreeGrid | ToolTip
+description: Learn here all about Styles and Templates support in Syncfusion WPF TreeGrid (SfTreeGrid) control and more.
 platform: wpf
 control: SfTreeGrid
 documentation: ug
 ---

-# Styles and Templates
+# Styles and Templates in WPF TreeGrid (SfTreeGrid)

 ## Styling Column Header